Snapshot (Quick Answer)

 If you're a dentist, here's what to consider before choosing a zirconia crown for your patient:

-- Whether polishing, staining, or glazing is included
+- Whether polishing, staining, glazing are included

 For Patient